MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/README.md

 Each locker has:

 * a unique locker number
+* displays who it assigned to
 * a status showing whether the locker is currently locked or unlocked

+A small ePaper display on the locker displays information, such as:

+&#127380; 5
+&#129489; Pete Smith
+&#128273; Locked

 The system should allow staff to: